alshival/gpt4-Discord-Bot/README.md

 # 🤖🔥 GPT-4 Discord Bot with Python Support 🐍🚀

+NOTE: ANY GIPHS THAT APPEAR UNDER THESE SEARCH TERMS ARE NOT MY FAULT.
+IF THIS SIMPLE ALGORITHM CANNOT FUNTION RELIABLY, THEN WHAT GOOD IS GIPHY'S API?

 Are you a parseltongue?
 Do you speak python? 🐍🔥📚📊⏰🎵🌟💻

 🤩 Hi there, I'm Fefe, an Ai-powered scientific calculator that also blows you GIF kisses, powered by OpenAI's GPT-4 model.
 I come with a host of features designed to make your Discord experience more interactive and fun!